databricks/koalas/README.md

 ### Release Instructions
 Only project maintainers can do the following.

 Step 1.
+Make sure version is set correctly in `databricks/koalas/version.py`.

+Step 2.
 Make sure the build is green.

-Step 2.
+Step 3.
 Create a new release on GitHub.
 Tag it as the same version as the setup.py.
 If the version is "0.1.0", tag the commit as "v0.1.0".

-Step 3.
+Step 4.
 Upload the package to PyPi:
 ```bash
 rm -rf dist/koalas*
 python setup.py bdist_wheel